 Along Fifth Avenue in the Shadyside neighborhood of Pittsburgh, the Gate House sits at the foot of a national arboretum at Chatham University's Shadyside campus and offers unparalled access to some of Pittsburgh's top cultural and culinary destinations.

 Located on the second floor of Gate House, Suite 1 features one queen bed with en suite bathroom.
-The room is outfitted with a 5-drawer chest, television with cable access, and workstation with desktop computer.
+The room is outfitted with a 5-drawer chest, and television with cable access.
 A highlight of the suite is a restored fireplace that carries the warmth of the Gate House lobby and common areas into the room.

 Sleeps 2 • Includes Continental Breakfast